-- "I would like to see some of the industrial character of the avenue preserved." - "If the area changes to mixed use, where will the commercial/ industrial businesses relocate to?" - "Dot Ave industrial days are behind them...Dot Ave should be mixed use - housing (preferably work force), commercial (possibly light industrial - that would include a storefront for more foot traffic), and retail." - "Streetscape plan needed."

-"Open space...if mixed use projects are built, open space needs to be part of overall vision."
+- "More connecting streets and a possible new grid pattern need to be looked at carefully to allow traffic to flow through area and for pedestrians." - "I would like to see some of the industrial character of the avenue preserved." - "If the area changes to mixed use, where will the commercial/ industrial businesses relocate to?" - "Dot Ave industrial days are behind them...Dot Ave should be mixed use - housing (preferably work force), commercial (possibly light industrial - that would include a storefront for more foot traffic), and retail." - "Streetscape plan needed." - "Open space...if mixed use project are built, open space needs to be part of overall vision."